bltarkany/Crystal-Collector/README.md

 1. Improving abilities to change html through javascript/jQuery
 2. Further use of global functions
-3. Adding more audio attributes
+3. Adding shortened syntax to the full game play process by using functions
 4. Emphasizing the use of values

 ### Overview